ACECentre/CopyBuffer/README.md

     ![Imgur](http://i.imgur.com/xI45ZaCm.png)

 3. In Compass you now need to create an action.
+You will find the action "WriteTextToFile" which is in "System".
+After you choose the file you need to choose where it gets the text from.
+Hit the blue function button to access the GetMessageWindowText() function.
 You can copy and paste the following text if you wish - but do remember to use the same file paths as mentioned above:
     ``WriteTextToFile("C:\Users\TobiiUser\Documents\CopyBuffer\CompassCopy.txt",GetMessageWindowText(),FALSE)``

     ![Imgur](http://i.imgur.com/gHEFZ1Fm.png)